laravel/docs/helpers.md

 <a name="method-fluent-str-words"></a>
 #### `words` {#collection-method}

-The `words` method limits the number of words in a string:
+The `words` method limits the number of words in a string.
+If necessary, you may specify an additional string that will be appended to the truncated string:

     use Illuminate\Support\Str;